- Skilled Worker Visa Eligibility

 What Can I Do if I Change Employer?

-You will need to apply to update your Skilled Worker Visa (or Tier 2 (General) Visa) if one of the following applies:
+You will need to apply to update your UK Skilled Worker Visa (the former Tier 2 Skilled Worker Visa) if one of the following applies:

 - You want to change your job and your new job is with a different employer